earthly/website/blog/_posts/2021-01-26-monorepo-vs-polyrepo.md

 ![People's hands placed together]({{site.images}}{{page.slug}}/fkFNBCQ6kQA.jpg)\

 If your organization develops a mix of closed source and open-source code, there is absolutely no way to make a monorepo work.
 It is impossible to only show a subdirectory of the code to the outside world.
-You might think you could perhaps create a mirror of a subdirectory from the monorepo to a public repo, however, this does not go truly with the open-source spirit.
+You might think you could perhaps create a mirror of a subdirectory from the monorepo to a public repository, however, this does not go truly with the open-source spirit.
 How would you merge external contributions back to the main repository?

 If you are hell-bent on monorepo, perhaps a hybrid approach is more appropriate for you: the open-source parts are separated in public repositories, while the closed source parts remain as part of the monorepo.